NFL revamps Rooney Rule to include quarterbacks coaches

 In March, the owners approved for this season that all 32 clubs must employ a female or a member of an ethnic or racial minority to serve as an offensive assistant coach.
 The person will receive a one-year contract and work closely with the head coach and offensive staff to gain experience.

+Commissioner Roger Goodell said at the end of the meetings that the league’s investigation into accusations of sexual misconduct by now-Cleveland quarterback Deshaun Watson is close to a conclusion.
+He did not provide a timeline on any decision or potential discipline for Watson, who is facing civil lawsuit from 22 women.

-An additional change made Tuesday forbids teams from conducting head coach interviews with candidates from other NFL teams until the third day after the season ends — if the candidate’s team is not in the playoffs.
+An additional change made Tuesday forbids teams from hiring a new head coach until after the wild-card playoff round, Goodell said.
+Teams can’t conduct head coach interviews with candidates from other NFL teams until the third day after the season ends — if the candidate’s team is not in the playoffs.
 For potential hires who are in wild-card round games, there will be a two-day hiatus following their game before interviews.

 Significantly, teams can’t hold in-person head coach interviews with anyone working for another team until after all wild-card games.
 But interviews with in-house candidates or those not working in the NFL are allowed before the wild-card round.